Description

 How TD60 Discs Install in a Timber-Frame or Steel Build-Up

-- Density: 6 fixings/m² for EPS · 8 fixings/m² for mineral wool · increase at corners, parapets, and upper storeys per wind-load calculation.
+- Density — 6 fixings/m² for EPS · 8 fixings/m² for mineral wool · increase at corners, parapets, and upper storeys per wind-load calculation.

-- Driver setting: Cordless impact or drill with adjustable clutch — set torque so the disc pulls flush without crushing the board.
+- Driver setting — cordless impact or drill with adjustable clutch; set torque so the disc pulls flush without crushing the board.

 Installation Notes — Screw Selection, Torque, Countersinking

 Screw length is the variable that catches first-time TD60 users out.
-A 50 mm graphite EPS board fixed to 11 mm OSB over a timber stud needs a screw long enough to pass through 50 mm of insulation, around 5–10 mm of adhesive bed, the OSB layer, and reach a minimum 25 mm embedment into the stud — typically a 90 mm screw for that build-up.
-The same TD60 disc paired with a 150 mm board moves the screw length up to roughly 190 mm.
-Calculate against the actual build-up before ordering screws in volume.
+A 50 mm graphite EPS board fixed to 11 mm OSB over a timber stud needs a screw long enough to pass through 50 mm of insulation, 5–10 mm of adhesive bed, the OSB layer, and reach a minimum 25 mm embedment into the stud — typically a 90 mm screw for that build-up.
+The same disc paired with a 150 mm board moves the screw to roughly 190 mm.
+Calculate against the actual build-up before ordering in volume.

 Where a flush finish under the basecoat is required, each disc can be countersunk with the EPS and wool hole cutter and capped with a grey EPS plug cap to restore the continuous insulation surface.
-This is standard on darker render finishes where any thermal anomaly shows through after the first cold morning.
+This is standard on darker render finishes, where any thermal anomaly shows through after the first cold morning.

 What UK Installers Do Differently With TD60 Discs